VakhoKontridze/VComponents/README.md

 ### Animations

-VComponents approaches animations are bound to components, and not to state.
-Which means, that to modify a state of component with animaton, you need to pass an animation parameter via model, and not set state using an animation.
+VComponents approaches animations as bound to components and their models, and not to state.
+Which means, that to modify a state of component with an animaton, you need to pass a custom model.

 **Not Preferred**:
 ```swift